wso2/docs-open-banking/en/docs/about/security-concepts.md

-Among electronic Identification (eID) solutions, PSD2 specification recommends Qualified Website Authentication Certificate (QWAC) and Qualified Certificates for Electronic Seals (QSealC) to secure the transport layer and application layer with the TPP.
+Among electronic Identification (eID) solutions, PSD2 specification recommends Qualified Website Authentication Certificate (QWAC) and Qualified Certificates for Electronic Seals (QSealC) to secure the transport layer and application layer with the client.